-This sesame ginger tofu has become a go-to sauce in our house, a conglomerate of all Asian sauces, tastes almost like healthy takeout!
+This vegan sesame ginger tofu has become a go-to sauce in our house, a conglomerate of a number of Asian-inspired sauces.
+This tastes almost like healthy takeout!

 Find all these sauce ingredients in the international section of the grocery store!

 - ½ Block extra firm tofu

 - ~ 1inch piece of fresh ginger